CQC Quality Statement

 10. Continuity of Care and Support when an Adult Moves

-Adults in custody with care and support needs must have continuity of care if they are moved to another custodial setting or when they are being released from prison and moving back in to the community (see Continuity of Care).
+Adults in custody with care and support needs must have continuity of care if they are moved to another custodial setting or when they are being released from prison and moving back into the community (see Continuity of Care).
 Adults in custody cannot be said to be ordinarily resident there because the concept of ordinary residence is based on the person living there voluntarily.
 This means they might be ordinarily resident where they previously resided.
 However, it is the local authority where the custodial setting is situated which is responsible for assessments and services, while the adult is in custody.
 When an adult is being released from prison, their ordinary residence will generally be in the local authority area where they intend to live on a permanent basis (see Section 11, People Leaving Prison: Ordinary Residence).

 There will be circumstances where the process to ensure continuity of care will need to differ, for example when a prisoner is moved between establishments or when they are released in another area because of the nature of their offence.
 The prison or approved premises to which an adult is allocated is decided by the Ministry of Justice, and adults can be moved between different custodial settings.
 In such cases, the Governor of the prison or a representative, should inform the local authority in which the prison is located (the first authority) that the adult is to be moved or is being released to a new area.
 If this is a move to a custodial setting or release into the community in the same authority, then the first authority will remain responsible for meeting the adult’s care and support needs.
 Where the new custodial setting or the community, if being released, is in a different local authority area (second authority), the first authority must inform the second authority of the move once it has been told by the prison.